-- In the typical case of Graves disease, the thyroid gland is enlarged(usually symmetrically) due to diffuse hypertrophy and hyperplasia of thyroid follicular epithelial cells. - On microscopic examination, the follicular epithelial cells in untreated cases are tall, columnar, and more crowded than usual. - -Lymphoid infiltrates is present throughout the interstitium ophthalmopathy is specific to Graves disease and mot present in other causes of exophthalmos
+- In the typical case of Graves' disease, the thyroid gland is enlarged (usually symmetrically) due to diffuse hypertrophy and hyperplasia of thyroid follicular epithelial cells. - On microscopic examination, the follicular epithelial cells in untreated cases are tall, columnar and more crowded than usual. - -Lymphoid infiltrates is present throughout the interstitium (the stroma between the follicular cells) because it's an autoimmune disease.

-The clinical manifestations
+The clinical manifestations [6:57]

-- Include those common to all forms of thyrotoxicosis, - And those associated uniquely with Graves disease:
+- Manifestations Include those common to all forms of thyrotoxicosis: nervousness, hot flushed skin, tachycardia, irritability, tremors, and proximal myopathy. - And those associated uniquely with Graves' disease: ophthalmopathy is specific to Graves' disease and not present in other causes of exophthalmos.